 More isn’t always better – as was proven in a famous study on selling jams.
 A pair of scientists set up a display table presenting jams in one of the food markets.
 On one day 6 types of jams were made available to customers, and on another one 24 were offered (the difference between days of the week is insignificant as both were regular days).
 The day when 6 types of jams were being sold posted significantly better sales results.

 What do jams have in common with photo books?
-If people are given more choice at first they are usually happy, but soon after they may feel overwhelmed.
+If people are given more choices at first they are usually happy, but soon after they may feel overwhelmed.
 There is a lot of decision-making required on the part of the customer when a photo book is created.
 Selecting the best photo from several takes of the same scene is not an easy task and it has to be repeated time and time again before the customer fills out all the spreads.
 Choosing parameters may also take its toll.
 The most creative part of personalizing a book can be described as just a series of microchoices.

 Barry Schwartz in his book The Paradox of Choice writes that eliminating choices leads to less stress and anxiety and may prove beneficial for businesses.